Last updated: 01 June 2020 10:56

 - What if I want to change my travel plans?

-There is no legal definition of “imminent travel” and each company has their own process for managing future departures; however imminent travel is generally considered to be within the next few days.
-Customers should monitor FCO advice and updates and ensure that your travel provider has up to date contact details so they can get in touch.
+Each Tour Organiser has their own process for managing future departures; Customers should monitor FCO advice and updates and ensure that we have up to date contact details so we can get in touch if necessary.

-Some travel companies are choosing to offer more flexible booking policies as a result of customer concerns over coronavirus, so check the terms with your travel provider.
+Some travel companies are choosing to offer more flexible booking policies as a result of customer concerns over coronavirus, we can advise you on these.

-Remember too that customers with an existing package holiday booked, and those considering making plans, can have confidence that there are protections in place for package holidays should the travel advice to your destination change.
+Customers with an existing package holiday booked, and those considering making plans, can have confidence that there are protections in place for package holidays should the travel advice change.

 - If I cannot follow my initial travel plans due to the Coronavirus outbreak, am I entitled to compensation?